biohackathon-japan/BH25-wikiblitz/paper/paper.md

 # Methods
 ## iNaturalist project
-We created a project in iNaturalist, (https://www.inaturalist.org/projects/biohackathon-2025). iNaturalist is an app and communicate that allows recording observation of organisms.
+We created a project in iNaturalist [@mason2025inaturalist], (https://www.inaturalist.org/projects/biohackathon-2025). iNaturalist is an app and communicate that allows recording observation of organisms.
 The observations can be assessed using a machine-learning model.
 Those suggestions are subsequentelly assessed by members of the global iNaturalist community.
 An iNaturalist project is a way to collect and organise a group of observations.
 Observations collected in a group and its annotations can than be automatically integrated in other pipelines.

 ## Wikidata
 Wikidata is the linked-data repository of the Wikimedia Foundation that seamlessly integrates with all language versions of Wikipedia.
 Wikidata contains data on taxa.
 Often those taxa in Wikidata contain mappings to external identifiers of which one is the iNaturalist identifier.
 These mappings allow linking those observations through its species identifier to other information source on the taxa observed.
 Wikidata has a SPARQL endpoint which we have used to align the biohackathon iNaturalist project with Wikidata.